LuanRT/YouTube.js/README.md

 const payload = {
   videoId: 'jLTOuvBTLxA',
-  client: 'YTMUSIC', // InnerTube client, can be ANDROID, YTMUSIC, WEB
+  client: 'YTMUSIC', // InnerTube client, can be ANDROID, YTMUSIC, YTMUSIC_ANDROID, WEB or TV_EMBEDDED
   parse: true // tells YouTube.js to parse the response, this is not sent to InnerTube.
 };